 Sources of advice and support

 The SAS doctor should be supported by their educational supervisor but also may wish to seek advice from other SAS doctors.
-The Training Programme Director for Palliative Medicine in Mersey region (Dr Andrew Khodabukus, Andrew.Khodabukus@liverpoolft.nhs.uk) is also available for advice and support.
+The Training Programme Director for Palliative Medicine locally is also available for advice and support.